Skip to main content

 1. was not under, and could not have been put under any legal obligation to supply it to that or any other public authority

-3. has not consent to its disclosure
+3. has not consented to its disclosure

 • Regulation 12(5)(d), the protection of the environment to which the information relates